sidwellr/schotter/schotter3.md

 ![](images/schotter3cp1.png)

 That was a lot of effort!
 The control panel code is more complicated than the generative art code.
 Which begs the question: Is it worth the effort?
 There is no single answer.
 For just a few options, using key presses as we did in schotter2 (and which still work!) is a lot easier.
 But once the initial work is done, it is easy to add lots more parameters, which would be easier to manage with a control panel.
-If you expect other people to use your program, a control panel is probably worth the effort.
+If you expect other people to use your program, a control panel is more intuitive so probably worth the effort.

 Another advantage of a control panel that isn't quite so obvious is that is shows the values of the parameters used.
 Knowing them is essential if you ever need to replicate a particular output of the program.
 (Of course, that assumes that you record the values!
 Perhaps adding a way to save the parameters along with the image would be even better.)